abhiabhi0/obsidan-programmerCave/DSA/Heap/Finding the Ath Largest Element in Subarrays.md

 1. **Problem Description**:

-    - For every subarray starting from index 1 to each index ii (1-based indexing), find the AAth largest element.
+    - For every subarray starting from index 1 to each index i (1-based indexing), find the Ath largest element.
-    - If the subarray length <A< A, return `-1`.
+    - If the subarray length <A, return `-1`.
 2. **Approach**:

-    - Use a **Min Heap** to maintain the AA largest elements in the current subarray.
+    - Use a **Min Heap** to maintain the A largest elements in the current subarray.
-    - The **top of the min heap** will always give the AAth largest element.
+    - The **top of the min heap** will always give the Ath largest element.
     - Ensure the size of the heap remains AA throughout.
 3. **Steps**: